sstucki/minion/README.md

  1. unroll the loop down to a fixed depth to obtain an approximate specification;
  2. annotate the loop with a loop invariant, which will allow KeY's symbolic execution engine to merge the different execution paths and give a complete characterization of the method.

-The first option is implemented in `minion` using the `-u` or `--unroll` command-line option.
+The first option is implemented in Minion using the `-u` or `--unroll` command-line option.
 Consider the following execution traces from `examples/Div/Div.in.unroll.OK.txt`:

 ```text
 1,1,1